bpg/terraform-provider-proxmox/docs/index.md

 -> You can also configure additional Proxmox users and roles using [`virtual_environment_user`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_user) and [`virtual_environment_role`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_role) resources of the provider.

+## VMs and Containers ID

+When creating VMs and Containers, you can specify an optional `vm_id` attribute to set the ID of the VM or Container.
+However, ID is a mandatory attribute in the Proxmox API, and must be unique within the cluster, so the provider will generate a unique ID if the `vm_id` attribute is not specified.
+The Proxmox API provides a helper function to retrieve a unique "next available" ID in the Proxmox cluster, but it is not guaranteed to be unique across multiple instance of the provider running in parallel.
+This can lead to conflicts or locking issues when multiple resources are created at the same time, which is a common scenario in Terraform.

+To avoid this issue, you can set the `random_vm_ids` attribute to `true` in the `provider` block.
+This will generate a random ID for each VM or Container when the `vm_id` attribute is not specified.
+The generated ID will be checked for uniqueness via the Proxmox API before creating the resource, which drastically reduces the chance of conflicts.

 ## Temporary Directory

 Using `proxmox_virtual_environment_file` with `.iso` files or disk images can require large amount of space in the temporary directory of the computer running terraform.